nus-cs2103-AY1920S1/duke/docs/README.md

 The Fixed Duration Task is an unscheduled task that takes a fixed amount of time.
 (Eg. Reading the sales report needs 2 hours)

+### Mark Tasks as Done
+Any tasks initilly added into the task list will be marked as incomplete.
+Upon completion, the tasks can easily be marked as done.

 ### List Tasks
-Displays the task list.
+Displays the task list with all the tasks you previously added.

 ### Sort Tasks
-Sorts the task list according to type or date of completion (if any)
+Sorts the task list according to type or date of completion (if any).

 ## Usage
 ### `Keyword` - Describe action